-Sources to use :
+Sources to use for RSS:

 MIMOSA VARIABLES

 KOBO VARIABLES

 Reintegration Economic Survey (RES)

 All dependent variables of interest are categorical, and I therefore plan to use logistic regression (more precisely, binary logistic regression to avoid factor imbalance and easier interpretation).
 A nice property of logistic regression is that we can compute odds ratio, which are easy to understand for non-specialists.
 Likewise, model performance can be translated to percentages, which is intuitive and straightforward for interpretation.